In memoriam 2016.

 Anketa

-Da li ste protiv GMO u Srbiji?
+Da li ste protiv rudnika litijuma u Srbiji?

 Ostale ankete

-https://www.facebook.com/stop.gmo.srbija/ https://ekologijakragujevac.rs/ https://www.facebook.com/groups/543555452379413/ https://www.facebook.com/PrviPrviNaSkali/ https://www.pmf.kg.ac.rs/ https://www.facebook.com/savez.slepihkragujevac http://www.pmf.kg.ac.rs/botanicka_basta/index.html https://ckkg.org.rs/ https://www.okvirzivota.org.rs/ http://vrabac.rs/ http://www.pozoristezadecu.com/ https://www.ijfk.info/ https://joakimfest.rs/ http://www.conviviummusicum.com/sr/ http://www.nbkg.rs/index.html https://telok.org.rs/ https://aiesec.org.rs/lokalna-kancelarija-kragujevac/ https://www.facebook.com/profile.php?id=100064845214187 https://www.spdradnickikragujevac.com/ https://www.facebook.com/konamtrujedecu/ http://www.drustvosrpskihdomacina.org.rs/ https://www.facebook.com/PrviPrviNaSkali/ https://www.facebook.com/Pupinizacija-582808185210353/ https://sveoarheologiji.com/ http://www.pekgora.org/ https://prviprvinaskali.com/clanci/dren/ekologija/mali-vodeni-ekosistem-u-botanickoj-basti-realizovan-projekat-ug-svetli-horizonti.html http://fondacijarsum.org/ http://www.milutinstefanovic.com/ http://www.vfphysical.rs/ http://nevenaignjatovic.com/ http://www.ipsport.net/ http://marepannoniumgarden.blogspot.rs/-i-dupont.html http://www.epodzaci.org/ http://www.prvagimnazija.edu.rs/index.php/nastava/van-nastave/sopce https://www.pasarela.rs/o-nama/ http://zoran-spasojevic.blogspot.com/ http://www.audioifotoarhiv.com/ http://www.littlelighthouse.net/ http://kozmicbluesemisija.blogspot.com/ https://www.facebook.com/groups/ZoranModli https://www.facebook.com/groups/131568206482/ https://www.facebook.com/stop.gmo.srbija https://prviprvinaskali.com/clanci/recju/autori-ppns/aleksandra-ninkovic-tasic/mihajlo-i-pupin-sa-pasnjaka-do-naucenjaka.html https://prviprvinaskali.com/clanci/slikom/glagoljanja/arcibald-rajs-o-budzaklijskoj-politici.html https://prviprvinaskali.com/clanci/podrska-ppns/podrzi-rad-ug-prvi-prvi-na-skali-donacijom-na-racun-1504516749.html
+https://ekologijakragujevac.rs/ https://www.facebook.com/stop.gmo.srbija/ https://www.facebook.com/groups/543555452379413/ https://www.facebook.com/PrviPrviNaSkali/ https://www.pmf.kg.ac.rs/ http://www.pmf.kg.ac.rs/botanicka_basta/index.html https://www.facebook.com/savez.slepihkragujevac https://ckkg.org.rs/%d1%81%d0%b0%d1%80%d0%b0%d0%b4%d1%9a%d0%b0/ http://vrabac.rs/ https://www.okvirzivota.org.rs/ http://www.pozoristezadecu.com/ https://joakimfest.rs/ http://www.nbkg.rs/index.html https://aiesec.org.rs/lokalna-kancelarija-kragujevac/ https://telok.org/partneri-udruzenja/ https://www.spdradnickikragujevac.com/ https://www.facebook.com/PrviPrviNaSkali/ https://www.facebook.com/aleksandra.n.tasic https://sveoarheologiji.com/ https://www.facebook.com/profile.php?id=100085059140554 http://www.milutinstefanovic.com/ http://www.vfphysical.rs/ http://nevenaignjatovic.com/ http://www.ipsport.net/ http://marepannoniumgarden.blogspot.rs/-i-dupont.html http://www.epodzaci.org/ http://zoran-spasojevic.blogspot.com/ http://www.audioifotoarhiv.com/ http://www.littlelighthouse.net/ http://kozmicbluesemisija.blogspot.com/ https://www.facebook.com/groups/ZoranModli https://www.facebook.com/groups/131568206482/ https://www.facebook.com/stop.gmo.srbija https://prviprvinaskali.com/clanci/recju/autori-ppns/aleksandra-ninkovic-tasic/mihajlo-i-pupin-sa-pasnjaka-do-naucenjaka.html https://prviprvinaskali.com/clanci/slikom/glagoljanja/arcibald-rajs-o-budzaklijskoj-politici.html https://prviprvinaskali.com/clanci/podrska-ppns/podrzi-rad-ug-prvi-prvi-na-skali-donacijom-na-racun-1504516749.html